-Purchase Requests for new software must have a signed Campus Software Evaluation Approval Form and a Software Evaluation Rubric Form attached.
-These forms are initiated by the campus and submitted to the designated C&I Specialist.
-They are then reviewed by C&I and Technology staff, signed if approved, and returned to the initiating campus.
-Once the new software has gone through the vetting process, the campus may generate the PR.
+Purchase Requests for new software and license renewals must have an approved Campus Software Rubric/Evaluation Approval Form attached.
+These forms are initiated by the campus and submitted to the designated C & I Department.
+They are then reviewed by C & I and Technology staff, signed if approved, and returned to the initiating campus.
+Once the new software has gone through the vetting process, the campus may generate the PR and attach the approved BISD Software Evaluation Approval/Return of Investment form as well as the usage reports for software renewals.